-- 1. Dube TradeZone, an industrial precinct for electronics, pharmaceutical and aerospace manufacturing, as well as a cargo handling facility. - 2.
-Dube AgriZone, an advanced agricultural precinct. - 3.
-Dube City, a business and hospitality precinct. - 4.
-Dube iConnect, a cutting-edge telecommunications platform and a premier cloud service provider. - 5.
-Dube cargo terminal, a dedicated airfreight terminal of DTP.
+- 1. Dube TradeZone is a light industrial precinct for manufacturing, assembly and logistics facilities. - 2.
+Dube AgriZone is an integrated perishables supply chain precinct. - 3.
+Dube City is a modern business and commercial centre within the airport precinct. - 4.
+Dube iConnect provides voice and data services to developments within the precinct, as well as cloud computing solutions to the world. - 5.
+Dube Cargo Terminal is a dedicated airfreight terminal.

-Dube TradePort's vision is to be the leading global manufacturing and air logistics platform in Southern Africa, seamlessly integrated with intermodal road, rail, and port infrastructure.
-It is a major contributor to job creation and economic growth within KZN and South Africa and iLembe's proximity to the site gives it a strategic logistics advantage.
+Dube TradePort aims to become the foremost manufacturing and air logistics hub in Southern Africa, with seamless integration into intermodal road, air, and port infrastructure.
+The company is a significant contributor to job creation and economic growth in KwaZulu-Natal and is located near iLembe's.